 What’s helped the most?
 Well, if you’ve noticed any degradation in the quality of this blog, you can blame the job!
 I’ve pulled an Ace out of the deck and started using my 5 AM wake-up call to get ahead on my work inbox.
 That’s right, Monday through Friday I’m not touching the blog.
 Instead, I’m playing Tetris with my inbox.

-This is actually a good thing.
+This is a good thing.
 I avoid having to log-on in the evening and on weekends (most weekends) when I’d rather be engaged with my family.
 The early AM period from 5:00 to 6:30 is a golden productivity zone.
 I highly recommend it for those with a little hustle in their game.

 Full disclosure, I’ve been trying to keep some materialistic notions at bay as well.
 With a bigger bonus and some extra dollars each paycheck, it’s hard not to think about some discretionary luxuries.
 I have given in to the home theater dream.
 That’s happening.
 Promotion dilemma all the way.
-But I hold the line at a new car, bigger house, or a vacation for the family in Italy.
+But I hold the line at a new car, a bigger house, or a vacation for the family in Italy.
 Maybe my next job promotion?